 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root accge of Linount, if not you may need to add ‘
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Akaunting on CentOS 7

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Install LAMP server.

 A CentOS 7 LAMP stack server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install required PHP modules:
+Also, install the required PHP modules:

 We will need to change some folders permissions:

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Akaunting.
+Next, we will need to log in to the MariaDB console and create a database for the Akaunting.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Akaunting installation:

-We will create Apache virtual host for your Akaunting website.
+We will create an Apache virtual host for your Akaunting website.
 First, create ‘